Our verdict

 Average weight for a stability shoe

 Just for context, stability running shoes, on average, weigh 297 grams/10.4 ounces.
-In the words of one runner: the Horizon 6 is "a shoe of such 'magnitude.'"

-It sticks
+It lasts!

-No wonder, looking at our lab numbers, the outsole is 4.3mm thick while the average outsole thickness in our database is 3.6mm.
+Looking at our lab numbers, the outsole is 4.3mm thick while the average outsole thickness in our database is 3.6mm.

 The price is over the top